Verifying with Face ID…

 Asking for an off-platform payment is a straight breach of our terms of service.
 We scan messages for the tell-tale language (IBANs, sort codes, "pay me direct", "bank transfer") and flag them for our moderation team.
 Sellers who try it get suspended; repeat offenders are removed.

-If you've been asked to pay off-platform, open a support ticket with the message in it — we'll handle the rest.
+If you've been asked to pay off-platform, send us a message with the message in it — we'll handle the rest.

 Sellers warrant that every item they list is genuine and accurately described.
 If a buyer reports a listing as counterfeit, we investigate: the seller has to evidence authenticity (receipts, original packaging, provenance) or the item comes down and the order is refunded.